 I played around with the recipe that came with the Nostalgia Electrics Gummy Candy Maker that I purchased from Amazon.com recently.
 When I saw this fun toy, I just had to get one to try.
 The basic recipe was way too firm for me, so I adjusted it to my tastes and love the gummy candies I made.
 You can use water or juice to make the gummies.
 The juice will add a nice sweetness to the candies.

 The candy maker comes with 4 silicone trays that make bears, worms, and fish, as well as, a giant gummy bear mold.

 I love that this toy is actually kid friendly.
 Nothing gets too hot for a kid to handle.

 You assemble the plastic trays, fill them with ice, then set the silicone molds on top.

 You mix gelatin with liquid in a mixing bowl that sits inside a well insulated heated bowl and the mixture melts.
 Then you pour the liquid into the molds.

 It’s that easy.

 To make red and green gummy candies for Christmas, you just pour two colors into one mold at the same time.
-I found it easier to pour the liquid candy into squeeze bottles for this task.
+I found it easier to pour the liquid candy into squeeze bottles or eye droppers for this task.
 But, the bowl that comes with the machine does have pour spots, so you can just use that, if you prefer.

 I attempted to make a layered, red and green bear, but it got really dark.
 It still looks cool, though.